SeLite/SeLite.github.io/InstallFramework.md

   * what framework (or any other bootstrapped extensions) to load
   * common and framework/extension-specific settings

 There are two methods for this.
-The simpler one manages it through text file(s), as per [SettingsManifests](SettingsManifests) > [_Values_ manifests](SettingsManifests#values-manifests).
+The simpler one manages it through text file(s), as per {{navValuesManifests}}.
 Such configuration is easier to share and replicate than one administered through GUI.
 It also involves less steps and only one stage.
-You can still use GUI to review effect of _values_ manifests (though it involves some extra steps).
+You can still use GUI to review effect of {{valuesManifest}}s (though it involves some extra steps).

 An alternative method is Firefox profile-based configuration set(s), controlled through GUI.
-It can also override any _values_ manifests.
-It's done through [SettingsManifests](SettingsManifests) > [_Associations_ manifests](SettingsManifests#associations-manifests).
+It can also override any {{valuesManifest}}s.
+It's done through {{navAssociationsManifests}}.
 However, using GUI (for any part of configuration) usually requires the whole configuration to be in two stages.

 ## Configure SeLite to load the framework ##

 ### Through _values_ manifests ###
 This is already done for [scripts][script] that come with SeLite frameworks.
 If you're using one of those frameworks, you can copy its {{ valuesManifest }} `SeLiteSettingsValues.txt`.
 Otherwise create it as a plain text file.
 Either way, you then need to adjust/enter value of field `extensions.selite-settings.common.bootstrappedCoreExtensions`, so it points to location of the framework Javascript file.
-See also [SettingsManifests](SettingsManifests) > [_Values_ manifests](SettingsManifests#values-manifests) and [SettingsManifests](SettingsManifests) > [Literals for special values](SettingsManifests#literals-for-special-values).
+See also {{navValuesManifests}} and {{navLiteralsForSpecialValues}}.

 ### Through GUI ###
 <!-- @TODO eliminate or Move to SettingsInterface? -->
 You can configure that via GUI as per [SettingsInterface](SettingsInterface):

-  1. Visit [_chrome://_ URL](AboutDocumentation#firefox-chrome-urls-for-documentation-and-gui) _chrome://selite-settings/content/tree.xul?module=extensions.selite-settings.common_
+  1. Visit {{chromeUrl}} _chrome://selite-settings/content/tree.xul?module=extensions.selite-settings.common_
   2. create a new [set]
   3. if you're using just one script configuration, make the set default (click at Default next to its name)
   4. select 'Add a new value' next to `bootstrapCoreExtensions`.
 Point it to where you downloaded the framework JS file.

 However, if you're going to use several script configurations, then create a [set] for each, but don't make any of those sets default.
-Then connect the sets with folders of your [suite(s)][suite] through _associations_ manifest as per [SettingsManifests](SettingsManifests) > [_Associations_ manifests](SettingsManifests#associations-manifests).
+Then connect the sets with folders of your [suite(s)][suite] through {{associationsManifest}} as per {{navAssociationsManifests}}.

 ## Edit or review configuration of the framework ##